wb14123/blog/jekyll/_posts/2023-08-27-Compare-Task-Processing-Approaches-in-Scala.markdown

 }
 ```

 However, this only makes a batch of tasks run in parallel.
 It needs to wait the whole batch to be finished in order to start next batch.
-This is very obvious when we run this approach and see the output of characters (download [Github repo](https://github.com/wb14123/scala-stream-demo) and run `sbt run "-n BatchIOApp"`).
+This is very obvious when we run this approach and see the output of characters (download [Github repo](https://github.com/wb14123/scala-stream-demo) and run `sbt "run -n BatchIOApp"`).
 See how it paused after each batch even when consumer is slower than producer:

-<script async id="asciicast-P2ZX0r2VYaMXCVjrJCoJ0Y3DS" src="https://asciinema.org/a/P2ZX0r2VYaMXCVjrJCoJ0Y3DS.js" data-rows="10"></script>
+{% asciicast tmpg4x5_bn7-ascii %}

 ## Approach 2: Use Blocking Queue to Buffer Tasks